mickfuzz/phd4/_posts/thesis_chapters/2025-7-9-Appendices_v2.md

 In journal notes I note my attempts to find learning relating to abstract concepts happening in-situ.
 A common example of use of loops or arrays or functions.
 I would highlight their use by participants and link to their activity.
 This mirrors the concept of the value of abstract in context for wider application is underlined in the work Davydov of rising to the concrete [@valsiner_cultural-historical_2007].

-#### Reflection on personal appropriation of concepts

-**Interview data**

-Transcript of S and J
-The testing of the jigsaw activity

-While the flexible / non-testing nature of the environment makes claims here difficult, a reflection by a parent interview data on a testing activity in P1 is relevant.
-S parent of J and T on completion of a jigsaw test, celebrated seeing that her family were able to recognise and order the code structures presented as validation of the experiential, non-instructional approach (see appendix.learningmap).

 #### Evidence of CT in the results